The site of the Battle of Shrewsbury now offers a group of facilities by the roundabout at the northern end of the Shrewsbury Bypass.

-Catering: Burger King Drive Thru, Greene King Pubs (Two Henrys), Starbucks Drive Thru Amenities: Children's Play Area, Children's Play Area, Free Cash Machine, Travelodge Forecourt: BP, SPAR, Subway, Costa Express, AdBlue Containers, Car Wash, Jet Wash, Free Cash Machine
+Catering: Burger King Drive Thru, Greene King Pubs (The Two Henrys), Starbucks Drive Thru Amenities: Travelodge, Children's Play Area (Wacky Warehouse), Free Cash Machine Outdoor Space: Children's Play Area; small grass area next to forecourt Forecourt: BP, SPAR, dailyDeli, Subway, Costa Express, iSqueeze Fresh OJ, Tango Ice Blast, Car Wash, Jet Wash, Free Cash Machine

 This information is provided to us by third parties.
 You should always check with staff on site.